COVID-19: Deaths drop as NCDC confirms 576 new cases

-The Nigeria Centre for Disease Control (NCDC) Tuesday night confirmed 576 new cases of coronavirus in the country, an increase of just 14 over Monday’s figures.
+The Nigeria Centre for Disease Control (NCDC) has confirmed 576 new COVID-19 infections in 21 states and the Federal Capital Territory (FCT).

-There was also some good news as regards deaths with just four reported by the NCDC.

-Also the number of recoveries was up by 344 to bring the total number of patients so far discharged to 15,677 while the total number of confirmed COVID-19 cases has risen to 37,801.

 BREAKDOWN